What's in place for those at risk of homelessness this winter?

 In the evenings or at weekends Careline provide emergency cover 01332 956607.

-If you are unable to find somewhere or you are worried about someone, you can call Street Link on 0300 500 0914.
+If you are unable to find somewhere or you are worried about someone, you can call Street Link.
 Street Link is a national service that enables members of the public to connect people sleeping rough with the local services that can support them.

 Want to volunteer or make a donation?